 Membership clubs in Hong Kong are generally pretty good about accepting club member guests, so you should be able to invite some friends over and see your kids enjoy some time with their friends either after school on a weekday or the weekend (if your membership allows).

 With private club memberships, adults will also get the opportunity to enjoy their own activities.
-At a private club, adults might be able to enjoy a game of tennis, a match of cricket or a game of rugby (depending on the club), or perhaps a workout at the gym, or even some quiet time in the club’s sauna.
+Depending on the club, adults might be able to enjoy a game of tennis, a match of cricket or a game of rugby, or perhaps a workout at the gym, or even some quiet time in the club’s sauna.

 One of the best things about clubs in Hong Kong is that they cater to everyone.
 Very much a crowd-pleaser.

-4. What are the key factors I should consider before deciding on which club to join?
+What are the key factors I should consider before deciding on which club to join in HK?

 If you’re trying to figure out which is the best club for you, some of the key considerations are: